AsjadSiddiqui/flutterdemo/README.md

   My problem is solved if I can
   - Login and show busines logic with the best practice.
 Changing the navigator and showing the business logic without internal errors
   - Logout of the app without glitches and errors
+  - There is no glitch when using input fields